sandypockets/nextjs-blog-starter/_posts/getting-started.md

 Next.js makes routing easy.
 All pages live in the `/pages` directory.
 The file names used in that directory will map to the path in the browser.

 > Example: `/pages/cool-page.jsx` becomes `localhost:3000/pages/cool-page`

+### Manage global data

+Global variables, like your blog's name, or your GitHub URL, can be managed in `/lib/constants.js`

+You can adjust the blog's metadata (some of which relies on the global variables described above) can be adjusted in the `/components/Layout/Meta.jsx` component.